 The IAEA has provided technical assistance and arranged for fellowship training at the Government-owned Multipurpose Gamma Irradiation Facility which provides irradiation services for industrial products.
-More participants are expected at this center.
+More participants are expected in future at this center.

-Let me take this opportunity to also reiterate our call for assistance from the IAEA to help contain the fast spreading Chronic Kidney Disease in parts of Sri Lanka.
+I also take this opportunity to reiterate our request for assistance from the Agency to help solve the fast spreading Chronic Kidney Disease in parts of Sri Lanka.
 This is currently one of the urgent priorities for the health and water management sectors.